 - Stay as tight to the cone as possible when shuffling around the cone.

-- This sprint drill is great for developing acceleration, change of direction, and forward and backward movements.
+- This sprint drill is excellent for developing acceleration, change of direction, and forward and backward movements.

-- Perform by driving your knees high, running on the forefoot (not heels).
+- Perform by driving your knees high, and running on the forefoot (not heels).

 - Control your breathing and focus on good form.

-- As you approach the top of the hill, decelerate and walk back down and repeat.
+- As you approach the top of the hill, decelerate, walk back down, and repeat.